 The Program Administrator is offering support to small and emerging businesses by providing training on ownership and management of solar projects to eligible businesses and connecting them with services and programs offered by other state departments and organizations to ensure their participation in the program.
 In addition, businesses located in IECs and those providing training on the implementation of Energy Sovereignty and community-driven projects can receive support as needed.
+Additional business training opportunities have been offered for Approved Vendors addressing relevant topics, including overviews of state certification requirements, marketing of services, and ownership and management of projects.
+Workshops for small and emerging businesses are announced and included on the Events page of the ILSFA website.

-2 20 ILCS 3855/1-56(b)(2)(n).
+&lt;sup>2 20 ILCS 3855/1-56(b)(2)(n).